 Moreover, as milk glands shrink within the breasts with the fall of estrogen, fat tissue may take up their space, sometimes resulting in breasts feeling or appearing larger.

 HRT and Breast Development Warnings

 Is important to keep in mind that HRT should not be used for the sole purpose of enlarging breast size.

 The treatment has been linked to serious side effects, like a higher risk of breast cancer, which may last for over a decade after its discontinuation.5 As such, its use is generally recommended for severe menopause symptoms or to lower the risk of complications, like osteoporosis.

 Moreover, studies have shown that HRT doubles breast density, which is a risk factor for breast cancer.6 Natural aging of the breast tissue that results in complete involution of the milk glands actually cuts the breast cancer risk by half.7

 While aging and the extent of hormonal fluctuations affects every woman differently, it is understandable for those going through their midlife transition to feel anxious about the inevitable body changes, including menopause breast changes.
-However, by maintaining a positive outlook and embracing those changes as part of their femininity, women can approach this natural life phase with more control and explore safe and natural hormonal imbalance treatments that combine wholesome lifestyle changes with alternative medicine without the need for risky interventions.
+However, by maintaining a positive outlook, performing regular breast self-exams, and embracing those changes as part of their femininity, women can approach this natural life phase with more control and explore safe and natural hormonal imbalance treatments that combine wholesome lifestyle changes with alternative medicine without the need for risky interventions.